 Atari 5200 VCS Cartridge Adaptor - CX55

-This handy device allows you to play your VCS/2600 games on the 5200 using any standard compatible 9-pin D-sub connector.
+This device allows you to play your VCS/2600 games on the 5200 using any standard compatible 9-pin D-sub connector.
 The elimination of the TV Type switch makes it incompatible with several VCS games that use it as part of the game, which is ironic since Coleco and Mattel included it with theirs.
 An interesting side-note: The VCS Adaptor is actually an entire Atari VCS/2600 system, much like adaptors for other systems.
 The cartridge port of the Atari 5200 has the necessary outputs and inputs to power the adaptor, and pass the audio/video signals on to the TV.
 The original 4-port 5200 consoles have to be modified in order for this to work on it.
 The fact it took nearly a year for Atari to release it after the 5200 was released - when it was mentioned in the original press releases for the system - is yet another example of just how ineffectual Kassar's leadership was.

 Cardco VIC-20 Cardapter